Vanilla ice cream: History

 Vanilla was first used among the Mexica.
 By the 1510s, Spanish conquistadors, exploring present-day Mexico, had come across Mesoamerican people who consumed vanilla in their drinks and foods.
 The vanilla bean was brought back to Spain with the conquistadors.
 In Spain, "vanilla was used to flavor a chocolate drink that combined cacao beans, vanilla, corn, water, and ice".
 The drink eventually spread to France, England, and then all of Europe by the early 1600s.
 In 1602, Hugh Morgan, the apothecary of Queen Elizabeth I, recommended that vanilla should be used separately from cocoa.

 Ice cream can be traced back to the Yuan period of the fourteenth century.
 There is evidence that ice cream was served in the Mogul Court.
 The idea of using a mixture of ice and salt for its refrigerating effects, which is a part of the process of creating ice cream, originated in Asia.
 The method spread from the East to Europe when the Arabs and the Moors traveled to Spain, between 711 and 1492.
 Once the refrigerating method of mixing ice and salt had spread to Europe, the Italians became involved in making ice cream.
 By the early eighteenth century, recipes for ice cream had appeared in France.
 According to Frozen Desserts: The Definitive Guide to Making Ice Creams, Ices, Sorbets, Gelati, and Other Frozen Delights, the French transformed ice cream into a smoother and richer food with the addition of eggs or egg yolks in the recipe.
 The first ice cream recipes recorded by the French in the early eighteenth century did not include egg yolks.
 However, by the middle of the eighteenth century, French recipes for ice cream started to include egg yolks.

 When the use of vanilla in foods and drinks became independent of cacao, it became more prominent in French recipes.
 The French used vanilla to flavor French vanilla ice cream.
 Vanilla ice cream was introduced to the United States when Thomas Jefferson discovered the flavor in France and brought the recipe to the United States.
 During the 1780s, Thomas Jefferson wrote his own recipe for vanilla ice cream.
 The recipe is housed at the Library of Congress.

-In 2017, an internet post falsely claimed that vanilla ice cream was originally deep black in color, but its colour offended white people so much that its hue was changed in 1912.
-This was rebuked as images from as early 1876 show vanilla as a pale ice cream scoop.